RomainTrm/YourCodeAsACrimeSceneExercices/Readme.md

 - degree: the percentage of shared commits where these modules are coupled
 - average-revs: a weighted number of total revisions for these modules

-Note: you can have a high average-revs and a low degree, it means there's a lot of revisions, but only few are shared by the two modules.
+_Note_: you can have a high average-revs and a low degree, it means there's a lot of revisions, but only few are shared by the two modules.
 At the oposite, high degree and low average-revs means a strong coupling but stable modules.

 Suggested tool: [Evolution Radar](http://www.inf.usi.ch/phd/dambros/tools/evoradar.php)